haxislancelot/Nightshade/README.md

 **Encountering bugs with the module?
 Where can I report them?**

   - Please report any bugs on our [Telegram group](https://t.me/nihilprojects).
-The group link can be found in the first lines.

 **Does GriffithTweaks work seamlessly on all kernels?**